Kodi (software): Software limitations

 Kodi's own internal cross-platform video and audio players (DVDPlayer and PAPlayer) cannot officially play any audio or video files that are protected or encrypted with digital rights management (DRM) technologies for access control, meaning audio files purchased from online music stores such as iTunes Music Store, Audible.com, Windows Media Player Stores, and video files protected with Windows Media DRM or DivX proprietary DRM.
 Such files can be played only by using another media player supporting DRM, or by removing the DRM protection from the file.

 Reception

 Kodi won a Lifehacker Award in 2014 for "Best Media Player" in their entertainment selection.
-Kodi won two SourceForge 2006 Community Choice Awards.
-In the 2007 Community Choice Awards, Kodi was nominated finalist in six categories.
-Also in the 2008 Community Choice Awards Kodi won an award for Best Project for Gamers.
+XBMC won two SourceForge 2006 Community Choice Awards.
+In the 2007 Community Choice Awards, XBMC was nominated finalist in six categories.
+Also in the 2008 Community Choice Awards, XBMC won an award for Best Project for Gamers.
 With Microsoft's decision to discontinue Windows Media Center (WMC) starting Windows 10, htpcBeginner.com voted Kodi not only as the best WMC alternative but also in many ways better than WMC.